iesl/paper_coref/doc/usage/coreference/cora_paper_coreference.md

 # Cora Paper Coreference #

-This file provides documentation for how to run the coreference algorithm on the cora dataset.
+This file provides documentation for how to run the coreference algorithm on the Cora dataset.

 ## Usage ##

-The paper coreference experiments on the cora data set can be run using the __CoraExperiment__ object.
+The paper coreference experiments on the Cora dataset can be run using the __CoraPaperCoreferenceExperiment__ object.
 This can be called from the command line:

 ```
-java -Xmx1G -cp target/paper_coref-1.0-SNAPSHOT-jar-with-dependencies.jar org.allenai.scholar.paper_coref.evaluation.CoraExperiment --config=<config-file>
+java -Xmx4G -cp target/paper_coref-1.0-SNAPSHOT-jar-with-dependencies.jar org.allenai.scholar.paper_coref.evaluation.CoraPaperCoreferenceExperiment --config=<config-file>
 ```

-Where ```<config-file>``` is a text file containing the command line arguments for the program.
-Example config files are given in the ```config``` directory of this project.
-Each config file has the following form:
+The program uses factorie's command line argument utility.
+Using the argument ```--config``` allows the user to place command line arguments into the text file given as argument to ```config```.

+The command line arguments specify which files to use as input to the program, the format of these files, which coref algorithm to use etc.

+Depending on the type of input, ```<config-file>```, a text file, might have the form:

 ```
---input=[directory name]
+--input=[list of filenames]
 --input-encoding=[iso-8859-1,UTF-8,etc]
 --coref-algorithms=[Baseline,AlphaOnly]
 --output=[directory name]